Western Kentucky vs. Florida International NCAA Football Odds, Plays and Insights | October 23, 2021

 Florida International Stats and Trends

-- Florida International has one win against the spread in six games this season.
+- Florida International has one win against the spread in six games this year.

-- This season, the Panthers are winless against the spread when entering a game as an underdog of 15 points or more.
+- The Panthers have yet to cover the spread this year when underdogs by 15 points or more.

-- Florida International has gone over the point total in 80% of its opportunities this year (four times over five games with a set point total).

 - The Panthers average 27.8 points per game, 7.5 fewer than the Hilltoppers surrender (35.3).

-- In games that Florida International amasses over 474.7 yards, the team is 0-1 against the spread and 1-1 overall.
+- Florida International is 0-1 against the spread and 1-1 overall when the team picks up over 474.7 yards.

-- The Panthers have turned the ball over one more time (9 total) than the Hilltoppers have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.